PhilipCastiglione/cv_demo/README.md

 ## TODO

-* flesh out the readme
+* try and improve the model further
-  * get some theory
-  * document and explain why the model is good
+* flesh out detail about the model in the README